open-contracting/standard-development-handbook/docs/profiles/infrastructure.rst

 Update sustainability.md
 ~~~~~~~~~~~~~~~~~~~~~~~~

-For each change to `mapping/sustainability.yaml`:
+For each change to ``mapping/sustainability.yaml``:

-1. Lint the YAML file and link field names to the schema reference documentation:
+1. Lint it, and link any field names to the schema reference documentation:

 .. code-block:: shell

   ./manage.py lint -l mapping/sustainability.yaml

-2. Update the associated Markdown page:
+2. Update ``docs/cost/ids/sustainability.md``:

 .. code-block:: shell